 Our wireless network uses management software called SafeConnect.
 This helps to ensure our student computers are meeting some recommended standards to prevent campuswide virus outbreaks.
 SafeConnect supports the following Operating Systems:

 - Windows 8

-Any beta versions of operating systems are not supported(example: Windows 8.1 preview).
+Any beta versions of operating systems are not supported.
 As operating systems are updated, SafeConnect is updated to support them.
 Occasionally, there will be a delay between operating system updates and SafeConnect Support.

-If you choose not to use Eastern’s version of Symantec, the following antivirus software is free for personal use provided by other vendors:
+The following antivirus software is free for personal use from other providers:

 - Avast Antivirus